Electric vehicle batteries: could they outlast your car?

 If you’re looking to lower your carbon footprint (and your gasoline bills), electric vehicles (EVs) are a great option.
 Powered by electric motors rather than internal combustion engines, EVs allow drivers to use electricity (which can be generated via renewable energy) as fuel.
 While EVs were previously regarded as unreliable for long-range driving and far too expensive for the average driver, the expansion of EV charging stations, energy storage systems, home chargers, and EV incentives have all boosted EV adoption.
 So how long do battery cells actually last?

 Electric car battery technology is designed for extended life – some batteries even outlast the vehicle itself and power a second life through battery recycling!
 But, as with any other rechargeable battery, it will still degrade over time and even with fast charging stations becoming more widely available, you’ll want to make sure your battery will provide enough range.
 So, to protect drivers, EV manufacturers offer warranties on their batteries.
 As an EV driver, it’s important to know what your battery warranty covers and how you can prevent your battery pack from losing capacity.

 What causes reduced electric car battery life?

-Your EV's battery life can be impacted negatively in several ways:
+Your EV's battery life can be negatively impacted in several ways:

-All EV batteries will degrade over time, but avoiding the above situations can help you maximize your EV battery life.
+All EV batteries will degrade over time, but avoiding the above situations can help you maximize your EV battery life!